-Baobab-K is a new automated mine-laying system being developed by Polish defence company Huta Stalowa Wola (HSW) and its partners.
+Baobab-K is a new automated mine-laying system developed by Polish defence company Huta Stalowa Wola (HSW) and its partners.
 The system can be used to create scattered anti-tank barrier minefields of various sizes, densities, and self-destruction times.

 A consortium led by HSW and comprising Jelcz, Belma, WB Group, and the Military Institute of Engineering Technology is responsible for the development of the system.